 Personal days used by teaching faculty will not be deducted from unused sick leave.
-Personal days used by teaching faculty may be used in one-half ($\frac{1}{2}$) day increments.
-Personal days used by 40-hour-per-week employees will not be deducted from unused sick leave and may be taken in increments of two (2) one (1) hours or greater.
+Personal days used by teaching faculty may be used in one-half (1⁄2) day increments.
+Personal days used by 40-hour-per-week employees may be taken in increments of one (1) hour.
 Whole hours must be taken; anyone taking less than an hour will be charged at the next hourly level.